keithalewis/math/um1.md

 \tag{1} X_t D_t = (X_u D_u + \sum_{t < s \le u} C_s D_s)|{\AA_t}
 $$
 where $|$ indicates restriction of measure to a subalgebra of sets.
+Note if cash flows are zero then deflated prices are a martingale.
+If there are a finite number of cash flows then prices are determined by deflated future cash flows.

 __Lemma__.
 If $X_t D_t = M_t - \sum_{s\le t} C_s D_s$ where $M_t = M_u|{\AA_t}$, $t \le u$,
 then there is no arbitrage.